kingelvyn/portfolio/content/ambilight.md

 ---

 ### Summary
 > DIY system that replicates an ambilight LED experience similar to that of [Philips Ambilight TV](https://www.philips.com.my/c-m-so/tv/p/ambilight).
 The method that I used only works with a PC as it records screen input from a PC and directs to software called SignalRGB via WLED.
+I soldered the 5V PSU directly to the LED strip and used the data and ground cable to from ESP-32 to the light strip as well.

 <div style="text-align:center;">
   <img src="/static/images/ambilight.jpg" alt="alt text" style="max-width:60%; height:auto; border-radius:8px; box-shadow:0 4px 12px rgba(0,0,0,0.15);">